dogweather/forkful/content/en/ruby/files-and-io/reading-a-text-file.md

 ---
 date: 2024-01-20 17:54:51.421325-07:00
-description: "Reading a text file means accessing the content of a file stored on\
-  \ disk through code.
-Programmers do it to process, analyze, or display data within\
-  \ their\u2026"
+description: "How to: Reading a file in Ruby is straightforward.
+You can use the `File`\
+  \ class, which provides different methods to read files.
+Here's a simple example\u2026"
 lastmod: '2024-03-13T22:45:00.567169-06:00'
 model: gpt-4-1106-preview
-summary: Reading a text file means accessing the content of a file stored on disk through code.
+summary: Reading a file in Ruby is straightforward.
 title: Reading a text file
 weight: 22
 ---